yaweli/yaweli-resizer/README.md

 This tool will help the designer to setup the masurment in the first place , to cinsider a fix width when designing and a variable width when running.

-#Options:
+##Options:

-1. tell the system to resize the element evry time the windows size is chaning user the data-resize parameter:
+#Tell the system to resize the element evry time the windows size is chaning

+using the data-resize parameter:
 ```

  <div id=left class=leftcl data-resize="width:w*0.234;height:h*0.92">